HyperSane/ARG/README.md

 ARG isn't just a game—it’s a **community of like-minded thinkers**, philosophers, and strategists.
 Connect with other players, share insights, and discuss game progression:

-- **[Join the GitHub Discussions](https://github.com/HyperSane/AARPG/discussions)**: Engage with other players in GitHub discussions.
+- **[Join the GitHub Discussions](https://github.com/HyperSane/ARG/discussions)**: Engage with other players in GitHub discussions.
 Share theories, ask questions, or discuss game strategies.

-- **[Steam Community](https://steamcommunity.com/groups/Hyper-Sanity/discussions)**: A more casual platform for discussing AARPG-related content, character theories, and game progress.
+- **[Steam Community](https://steamcommunity.com/groups/Hyper-Sanity/discussions)**: A more casual platform for discussing ARG-related content, character theories, and game progress.

 ---